infomongo/infomongo.github.io/_posts/2020-10-01-trumps-plan-to-steal-the-election.md

 ## What to do about this?

-I’m not sure what actions we should be taking.
+I’m not sure what actions we should be taking to combat this.
+My main goal for this post, is simply to be on the record predicting this before the election.

 I’m glad I live in Colorado, where we have universal vote-by-mail.
 Every registered voter is mailed a ballot in early October.
-These can be returned by mail, placed in a drop-off box, or handed to an election judge at a drive-thru drop-off.
-And if you lose you ballot, make a mistake, or just want to vote in person, you can go to polling place on election day.
+These can be returned by mail, placed in a drop-off box, or handed to an election worker at a drive-thru drop-off.
+And if you lose your ballot, make a mistake, or just want to vote in person, you can go to your polling place on election day.
 [More about voting by mail in Colorado][co]

 [co]: https://www.cpr.org/2020/09/17/how-to-vote-mail-in-voting-colorado/